-This is the forty eighth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Pernentian Islands, Malaysia.
+This is the forty-eighth in a series of reviews of the best dive resort locations around the world.
+In this post, the focus is the Perhentian Islands, Malaysia.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

-Undersea Life – Most of the area around the Perhentian Islands is in the protected Marine Park created in 1994 which is in large part responsible for coral reefs and sea life on the more than 20 dive sites that is among the richest in the South China Sea and around Peninsular Malaysia.
-The undersea terrain consists of coral heads, big boulders with swim throughs, caves, caverns and several well established wrecks.
-There is a good variety of corals with large hard corals, gorgonians, harp and black coral as well as soft corals, sponges and other encrusting invertebrates.
-This provides excellent habitat for macro critters like moray eels, scorpionfish, boxfish, cuttlefish, shrimps, nudibranchs, pipefish, seahorses, blue ringed octopus and crabs, to name but a few.
+Undersea Life – Most of the area around the Perhentian Islands is in the protected Marine Park created in 1994 which is in large part responsible for coral reefs and sea life on the more than 20 dive sites that are among the richest in the South China Sea and around Peninsular Malaysia.
+The undersea terrain consists of coral heads, big boulders with swim-throughs, caves, caverns and several well-established wrecks.
+There is a good variety of corals with large hard corals, gorgonians, harp, and black coral as well as soft corals, sponges, and other encrusting invertebrates.
+This provides excellent habitat for macro critters like moray eels, scorpionfish, boxfish, cuttlefish, shrimps, nudibranchs, pipefish, seahorses, blue-ringed octopus, and crabs, to name but a few.
 Larger highlights include trevally, sweetlips, barracuda, cobias, pufferfish, snapper, batfish, bumphead parrotfish, turtles, blue spotted and marble stingrays, eagle rays, shovelnosed guitarfish, blacktip reef, nurse, leopard, grey bamboo and occasionally whale sharks.
 Dolphins and pilot whales also make an appearance in July and August.

 To check out liveaboard diving opportunities, click here: liveaboard diving